 Any member of the council may propose a motion.
-He may do this at any appropriate time when ever there is no business before the assembly.
+They may do this at any appropriate time when there is no business before the assembly.

-To present a motion, a member addresses the presiding officer by his official title; for example: "Mr. or Ms. Mayor."
+To present a motion, a member addresses the presiding officer by their official title; for example: "Mr. Mayor" or "Ms. Mayor."